 console.error().
 Also, you can define different log levels using Thundra logger and filter them with Log Investigation feature.

 Log Message - Content of printed log is the main part of discovering problems.
 You can now search for the log messages which contain exact words or expressions with wild cards.
 As an example, you can type

 *undr* and logs to bring logs that contain

 You can write queries using these filters at the query bar.
 If you have trouble while writing queries, Query Helper will assist you!

 Some logs can have long log messages and you can notice that there is a show more button at the end of the rows and you can also see an arrow for expanding a row when you hover your mouse.
 When you click on the arrow, there is a log view for the log message.

 Now, procuring logs in one of the main issues however discovering more about a log is another one.
 Here, Thundra provides you a way to get through other features of Thundra.
 After you filter your logs, you can navigate to invocation where log item is printed.
 When you reach the related invocation that responsible for producing this log, you can check your code and its metrics such as health, duration, and interaction between other resources.

-To navigate the invocation of a log, click Go to Invocation button and you can display what actually happens in Invocation Detail page.
+To navigate the invocation of a log, hover the mouse on a row and click Go to Invocation button and you can display what actually happens in Invocation Detail page.
 Here you can find spans that are operated in this invocation and details of each operation to find the real problem.